 You may feel slightly awkward as you learn about creating new and creative ways to shape your body and your mind.
 This is totally normal.
 Go with the weirdness.
 No one is judging you.
 The goal in a yoga space is to check your ego at the door and go inward.
 You may have other fellow beginners looking around for guidance but nothing to take too seriously.
 As you progress and grow into other classes, no one is looking around to check you out.
 This is an internal practice and each experience is personal and unique.

 You don’t need to buy expensive clothing to hit your first warm or hot yoga class.
 There is no point in investing a lot of money on outfits for your first time in.
 We believe form-fitting clothing that will not interfere with the movement of the body is best.
 Keep running shorts and t-shirt for the gym or your morning run.
 Tight clothing that breathes will help you stay focused on the yoga practice and not your clothes riding up in all the wrong places.

 Please check your shoes at the door.
 Yoga is best performed with bare feet as it will help you maintain grip.
-Some folks do like to try with their socks on.
 Do what feels best for you!

 Am I flexible enough to do yoga?

 Every hot yoga studio will tell you the phrase they hear most is ‘I’m not flexible enough to do yoga’.
 There is a common misconception attached to yoga due to images in society that you must have a ballerina type body that can twist into a pretzel or the splits on demand.
 Not true!
 Yoga is good for every “body”.
 We have all shapes, sizes, and age groups in our hot yoga classes.

 Long story short… Yes, you are flexible enough to do yoga.
 In fact, no flexibility is required to take a yoga class.
 With time, patience, and consistent practice, you will become more flexible in your body and in your mind (which is the true goal of yoga anyway).